This bill serves only one purpose, to help the wealthy at the expense of the rest of us.

-That’s because Congress is right now trying to pass a sprawling and ruthless bill that guts and dismantles services, programs, policies, and laws that rural communities depend on for their health and wellbeing – so billionaires and corporations can get richer and pay less in taxes.
+Right now, behind closed doors, the United States Senate is negotiating a sprawling and ruthless bill that guts and dismantles services, programs, policies, and laws that rural communities depend on for their health and wellbeing – so billionaires and corporations can get richer and pay less in taxes.

-This bill, in its current form, is an affront to rural working Americans.
-We all have to act loudly and repeatedly by calling our congressional delegates on a regular basis and reminding them that the wellbeing and livelihoods of our families, neighbors, and communities are on the line, and that the provisions in this bill are deeply unpopular with their constituents.
+We have to remind them that the wellbeing and livelihoods of our families, neighbors, and communities are on the line with this bill, and its current provisions are deeply unpopular with their constituents.

-The most effective way we can deliver our message to Washington DC is through phone calls because congressional staff must listen to and account for every call they receive (whereas emails don’t receive the same level of attention).
+The most effective way we can deliver that message is through phone calls because congressional staff must listen to and account for every call they receive (whereas emails don’t receive the same level of attention).

 What to expect when you call:

-• When you call the capitol switchboard, the operator will ask which member of congress you would like to be connected to.
-Tell them the name and district they represent.
-(Don’t know who your member of congress is?
+• When you call the capitol switchboard, the operator will ask which member of Congress you would like to be connected to.
+Tell them the name and state they represent.
+(Don’t know who your Senators or Representatives are?
 Find out here.)

 • Most of the time you will be leaving a voicemail.
 That’s not unusual, especially if you call outside business hours in D.C.